tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 # TLS Exporter Labels Registry

-This document updates the registration procedure for the TLS Exporter registry and updates the Recommended column allocation.
+This document updates the registration procedure for the TLS Exporter Labels registry and updates the Recommended column allocation.
-IANA SHALL update the TLS Exporter Labels Registry as follows:
+IANA is requested to update the TLS Exporter Labels Registry as follows:

 - Change the registration procedure from Specification Required to Expert Review and update it to include: